Blue Ocean Club

 Guest experience

-What life on board looks like
+What life on board looks like.

 Genoa show week is, in operational terms, one of the calmest serious-buyer charter weeks in the European autumn calendar.
 The Italian-show working pace is steady, the weather in late September is reliably 22–25°C with calm Ligurian sea conditions, and the operational profile at Marina Porto Antico is straightforward — central, walking-distance to the show, walking-distance to the old town restaurant programme.